 Justin Sherman is a Cybersecurity Policy Fellow at New America, a Fellow at the Duke Center on Law & Technology at Duke University’s School of Law, and a senior at Duke University double-majoring in computer science and political science.
-At Duke, he co-founded and runs Ethical Tech, a nonpartisan initiative focused on research, education, and policy development on issues of ethics and technology; co-founded and runs the cyber arm of the Program in American Grand Strategy; co-wrote the university’s “Intro to Cyber Policy” course; and co-wrote and previously co-taught its “Cyber and Global Security” seminar.
+He is also an Artificial Intelligence Associate at Technology for Global Security.

 At Duke, he co-founded and runs nonpartisan student-faculty initiative Ethical Tech; co-founded and runs the student cyber program; co-wrote the university’s “Intro to Cyber Policy” course; and co-wrote and co-taught its “Cyber and Global Security” seminar.
 He researches global technology issues at Duke’s Sanford School of Public Policy, including artificial intelligence in public education, the ethics of international technology transfers, and smart city data policies in the U.S. and China.